kmp24/code-challenge-template/README.md

 >   3. run ingest_data.py, which takes the processed weather data and puts it in the weather_data table.
 >   4. run aggregate_station_data.py, which takes the data from the database and generates mean max/min, total precipitation, for each station and year.

->   5. The flask app setup instructions are located in the README here: code-challenge-template-main\src\sandbox
+ The flask app setup instructions are located in the README here: code-challenge-template\src\sandbox

-### Description
+### Notes
 All table ORM is contained in data_model.py.
 Some constants are stored in constants.py for easy modification.